burst-apps-team/burst-wiki/the-burst-api.md

 This causes the Burst server to connect to the [TestNet](testnet.md) instead of the MainNet.

-### Roaming and Light Client Modes (To verify)

-The remote node to use when in roaming and light client modes is selected randomly, but can be changed manually in the UI, or using the new [set API Proxy Peer](the-burst-api-set-api-proxy-peer.md) API, or forced to a specific peer using the *nxt.forceAPIProxyServerURL* property.

-Remote nodes can be blacklisted from the UI, or using the [Blacklist API Proxy Peer](the-burst-api-blacklist-api-proxy-peer.md) API.
-This blacklisting is independent from peer blacklisting.
-The API proxy blacklisting period can be set using the *nxt.apiProxyBlacklistingPeriod* property (default 1800000 milliseconds).

-API requests that require sending the secret phrase, shared key, or admin password to the server, for features like forging, shuffling, or running a funding monitor, are disabled when in roaming or light client mode.

 Create Transaction
 ------------------

 The following API calls create Burst transactions using HTTP POST requests.
 Follow the links for examples and HTTP POST request parameters specific to each call.
 Refer to the sections below for [HTTP POST request parameters](the-burst-api-create-transaction-request.md) and [JSON response fields](the-burst-api-create-transaction-response.md) common to all calls that create transactions.
-Calls in *italics* are phasing-safe (refer to [Get Constants](the-burst-api-get-constants.md) and [Create Phasing Poll](the-burst-api-create-phasing-poll.md))
+Calls in *italics* are phasing-safe (refer to [Get Constants](the-burst-api-get-constants.md))

 -   *[Send Money](the-burst-api-send-money.md)*
 -   *[Set Account Information](the-burst-api-set-account-information.md)*